matthew-brett/asterisk-blog/content/python-matlab.md

 syntax" and "Writing code in this language is a lot of work".

-Computer science departments often choose the language for the lessons it can teach about how programming languages work, rather than their general use for doing real work.
+Computer science departments often choose the language for the lessons it can teach about programming languages, rather than their general use for doing real work.
 The fact that institutions like Berkeley and MIT are switching to Python from other languages suggests that Python has enough range to cover both domains (see below).

 # Number of users